Skip to content

 • Injuries or illnesses related to substance abuse or self-harm

-Can you cover dependents on a self-employed health insurance policy?
+Can I cover my dependents on a self-employed health insurance policy?

 Yes, you can take out family cover to protect partners and children under the terms of your policy as a cost-effective alternative to individual cover.